renesas-rz/rz-virtual-uart/readme-en.txt

  - SCIF can support the baudrate up to 10Mbps，8bit data format only, no parity support, 1 stop bit.
  - For supported baudrates, please refer to the 'enum vsci_br' definition inside file sh-vsci.h.
 This enum definition is used by kernel virtual
    UART driver and CM33 firmware.
 Linux UART application should not use it.
+ - This solution will create the standard Linux UART devices(/dev/ttySCx).
+Linux UART app needs no modification, and no special library or API required.

 Note:
+ - The maximum devices CM33 core can manage equals the CA55 big core count.
+If using single-core RZ/G2L, only 1x SCIF or 1x SCI device can be managed by CM33 core.
  - Customer can choose the ports configurations based on their own hardware.
 Linux kernel side needs to be changed only(refer to this sample):
    - SCI x1 + SCIF x1
    - SCI x1 + SCI x1